qlik-oss/core-website/docs/docs/licensing.md

 ## Licensed

-The exact model for buying Qlik Core will be announced during summer, and will require a side-car license service to unlock the Qlik Associative Engine service.
+The exact model for buying Qlik Core will be announced later this year, and will require a side-car license service to unlock the Qlik Associative Engine service.
 See the [Licenses service documentation](./services/licenses.md) for additional information and how you can prepare your solution for Qlik Core licensing.

 !!!
 Note "Getting a beta license"
-    During the beta you can get a license by filling in the form [here](./licensing-form.md).
+    During the beta you can get a license by [filling out this form](./license-registration.md).

     You will also need to pass in a setting to Qlik Associative Engine to enable licensing.
     See [Licenses configuration](./services/licenses.md#configuration) page.